Neighbourhoods in Brussels: Meir

-Located to the south of the historical centre of Anderlecht, this district is centred on the Meir Roundabout and Astrid Park, where the football club R.S.C.
+Located to the south of the historical centre of Anderlecht, this district is centred on the Meir Roundabout and Astrid Park (formerly called Meir Park), where the football club R.S.C.
 Anderlecht plays its home matches in the Constant Vanden Stock Stadium.
 Planned shortly before the First World War, the development of this residential neighbourhood took place mainly between the two world wars.
 Its layout, characterised by broad avenues, villas and row houses interspersed with green spaces, reflects the planned transition from former rural land into an urbanised residential zone.
 Aimed at the middle class, it forms an extremely coherent and well-preserved architectural ensemble in which the Art Deco style predominates.